ellafranks/customer_clustering/README.md

-# Data Scientist Interview

-We’re looking to see how you would approach a Customer Clustering problem and have provided a sample dataset for you to explore and potentially produce a working prototype.

-You will need to present your thoughts and approach on this back to us where we are looking at what you produced in the prototype, understanding of the dataset, and your thoughts to a long term approach and options moving forward.

-Your model should be developed in a Jupyter notebook and emailed to us before the interview.
-You will be asked to walk us through your notebook.

-This is intended as a few hours within an evening and we do not expect you to spend significant time on this.

-**Please do not publish the dataset privately or publicly**

 ### Considerations:
 - What Logic based approaches, ML, Deep learning options are there?
 - What a long term option may look like and how would an iterative approach to delivering look like